 This completes configuration for a single capillary column.
 Also see the Operation manual for more information about configuring columns.

-Step 15.
-Install the checkout column to the inlet and condition
+Step 21 Install the checkout column

 A capillary column was shipped with the GC to be used to confirm proper operation.
 Agilent suggests that it be used only for that purpose.